cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ```
 ## [1]  13196     2
 ```
-If we use > 5 FPKM in >=2 libraries, we are down to 13 k genes, just about half from what we started with.
+If we use > 5 FPKM in >=2 libraries, we are down to 13k genes, just about half from what we started with.
 Again, this is using some arbitrary cutoffs.
 You do you.

 ### Gene selection based on high variance